esteininger/personal/reading-list.md

 - [X] 48 Laws of Power by Robert Greene
 - [X] Zero to One by Peter Thiel
 - [X] Four Hour Work Week by Tim Ferriss
+- [ ] Principles by Ray Dalio
+- [ ] Influence: The Psychology of Persuasion by Robert B. Cialdini
+- [X] Getting to Yes by Roger Fisher
+- [ ] The Innvoator's Dilemma by Clayton Christensen
+- [ ] Getting Things Done by David Allen

 ## Evolution/Biology

-- [ ] Sapiens by Yuval Noah Harari
+- [X] Sapiens by Yuval Noah Harari
 - [ ] How Not to Die by Michael Gregor, M.D
 - [ ] Social Theory by Joas and Knobl
 - [X] Blink by Malcom Gladwell